I’d like to register to use the Portal – where do I find my ‘Unique Code’?

 I cannot see everything on the screen?

 Depending on the device you’re using the screen will ‘render’ differently.
 Our website is built to be flexible enough to see it on any device (personal computer, laptop, tablet or mobile phone).
-As different devices rearrange the screens to fit, this may push parts of the screen around and you may have to scroll further to see everything.
+As different devices rearrange the screens to fit, this may push parts of the screen around so you may have to scroll further to see everything.

 What happens when I reach Nationwide’s Retirement Age?